Stars in Your Eyes

-Stars in Your Eyes is a 1956 British musical film directed by Maurice Elvey.
+Stars in Your Eyes is a 1956 British musical film directed by Maurice Elvey and starring Nat Jackley, Pat Kirkwood and Bonar Colleano.
+It was written by Hubert Gregg and Talbot Rothwell from a story by Francis Miller.

 Plot

 As the world of vaudeville gradually loses its attraction, more and more entertainers are losing their jobs.
 In hopes of fixing their financial problems, a group of entertainers band together and buy a run-down theatre to attract customers by showcasing their various talents on the grand opening night.
 Along the way their show is threatened by a gang of crooks but the show finishes successfully with each entertainer given a happy ending.